 Chandra was reborn as Pripura, a beautiful milkmaid and was seduced by Lord Sri Krishna, the next incarnation of Vishnu.
 For Krishna, the God of Love, Pripura was one of his favourite consorts and together they had many amorous adventures.

 In Kali Yuga, the Goddess was born as Tulasi (also known as Vrindavati).
 This time she became the wife of Jalandhara, an evil demon, son of the sea and lord of the underworld.
 He owed his strength and power to the purity and dedication of his wife towards him.
 Jalandhara was insatiably greedy and decided to become the lord of three worlds, earth, heaven and the underworld.
 After defeating Vishnu he took on Shiva and during the battle, heard tales of the unsurpassed beauty of Parvati and decided he had to have her.
 Jalandhara disguised himself as Shiva and slipped away to Mount Kailash.
 Parvati– thinking she saw her husband arriving, rushed out of her place to embrace him, but her beauty was so radiant that before they met, Jalandhara felt to the ground unconscious.
 Vishnu, when he heard this, assumed Jalandhara’s form and travelled to Jalandhara’s underworld palace to meet Tulasi.
 Upon seeing Vishnu in her husband’s garb, Tulasi assumed him as her husband and kissed him.
 With Tulasi’s unconditional dedication compromised, Jalandhara lost his immortality and was killed by Shiva.
 Tulasi overcame with shame and anger as she was a devout Vishnu worshipper and felt betrayed.
-Vishnu realising his folly granted her a boon and transformed Tulasi into a Basil bush to be worshipped every day by men and women in their houses.
+Vishnu realizing his folly granted her a boon and transformed Tulasi into a Basil bush to be worshipped every day by men and women in their houses.